A lima bean curry in a creamy, spicy orange sauce with cilantro.

 The cauliflower goes into a tomato sauce that, together with some turmeric, creates a glorious orange color.

-So in went some lima beans, those creamy, flavorful little nuggets, and the result was quite wonderful.
+So in went some lima beans, those creamy, buttery, flavorful little nuggets that I simply adore in dishes like Greek Gigantes.
+The result was quite wonderful.
 I guess one could use both cauliflower and limas, and I might just try it that way the next time I make this dish.

 So here's this glorious, gorgeous but super-easy dish that will have you coming back for seconds, and thirds.